 How to Speak to Your Blog Audience

-Perhaps one of the most underrated ways to identify your target audience (and therefore strengthen your overall blogging strategy), is to meet your readers by phone, via Zoom or in person.
-Bloggers spend a lot of time online, but getting out there and meeting people in their industry is another way to get to know your audience on a much deeper level than usual.
+Perhaps one of the most underestimated ways to identify your target audience (and thus strengthen your overall blogging strategy) is to meet your readers by phone, via Zoom or in person.
+Bloggers spend a lot of time online, but getting out and meeting people in their industry is another way to get to know your audience on a much deeper level than usual.

 You can find your target audience at places like conventions, seminars, local hobby groups, meetups, and anywhere people in your niche gather to talk.
 Start conversations, network and find out what really motivates them.

-Then you can go home and start translating your ideas into actionable blog marketing work by creating content that meets their needs on an intimate level – and you'll be that much more successful in showing your audience that you understand them. really.
+Then you can go home and start translating your ideas into actionable blog marketing work by creating content that meets their needs on an intimate level - and you'll be all the more successful in showing your audience that you truly understand them.

 For an even deeper dive into this topic, my guide How to find your target audience covers all of this and more (in more depth) to help you learn as much as possible about your target audience.